The biggest movie releases of 2020

-There’s lots of great films to look forward to in the cinema over the coming months.
-Here’s our essential guide…
+Although the imminent Oscars awards (10th February) may lead many film fanatics to fixate on pictures from the past 12 months, it’s the future movie buffs should be looking towards.
+Why?
+From Robert Downey Jr’s Dolittle, to new Marvel titles such as Black Widow, plus Pixar’s Onward, there’s a stream of unforgettable blockbusters about to hit cinemas.

-Calling all blockbuster film fans: 2020 is going to be a massive year for you.
-From Robert Downey Jr’s Dolittle, to new Marvel titles such as Black Widow, plus Pixar’s Onward, Disney alone has at least five films that could very well break the £1 billion mark at the global box office.
+And there are plenty more box office big-hitters to get excited about, from DC’s Birds of Prey, to Mulan and, of course, James Bond adventure No Time to Die (which is expected to become the highest-grossings British title of the year).

-And there’s plenty more box office big-hitters to get excited about, from DC’s Birds of Prey, to A Quiet Place 2 and James Bond adventure No Time to Die.
+Below are the biggest and most anticipated movie releases still to come in 2020, whether in theatres or on demand via the likes of Netflix.

 Contents